gravitational/teleport/docs/5.0/quickstart.md

     The OS user `root, ubuntu, ec2-user` must exist!
 On Linux, if it does not already exist, create it with `adduser teleport`.
-If you do not have the permission to create new users on the VM, run `tctl users add teleport
+If you do not have the permission to create new users on the Linux Host, run `tctl users add teleport
     <your-username> ` to explicitly map ` teleport` to an existing OS user.
 If you
     do not map to a real OS user you will get authentication errors later on in this tutorial!

 ![Teleport UI Dashboard](img/quickstart/teleport-nodes.png)